bhaskarm/RedPitaya/README.md

-## This is a fork that does high speed ADC transmission over ethernet.
-It will also include high speed DAC waveform generation over ethernet at a later time.
+## This is the last stable version of RedPitaya bhaskarm fork.
+This is a fork that does high speed ADC transmission over ethernet.
+It also includes high speed DAC waveform generation over ethernet.
+The code is based on OS 0.94 and might not work on newer OS versions.

 # Red Pitaya ecosystem and applications